China hits British lawmakers with new sanctions as spat with U.S. allies intensifies

 Western sanctions have also not targeted Chinese research institutions.

 The sanctions spat has been part of a momentous week in China’s foreign relations, with far-reaching implications.
 It has thrown the future of an investment deal between two economic giants — China and Europe — in doubt.
-It has shredded goodwill between China and the West, with Chinese diplomats and state media publicizing the Holocaust in Europe and slavery in the American South as examples of Western countries’ human rights record.
+It has shredded goodwill between China and the West, with Chinese diplomats and state media publicizing the Holocaust in Europe and slavery in the American South as examples of Western countries’ human rights records.

-And it has inflamed nationalist passions and trade tensions in China, where a massive state-backed boycott campaign kicked off apparently to force Western fashion retailers to drop out of a pledge they made last year to avoid Xinjiang cotton that researchers say might be forcibly produced by Uyghurs.
+And it has inflamed nationalist passions and trade tensions in China, where a massive state-backed boycott campaign kicked off apparently to force Western fashion retailers to drop out of a pledge they made last year to avoid Xinjiang cotton that researchers say might be forcibly produced by Uyghurs, a mostly Muslim ethnic minority group.

 By Friday, H&M was taken down from China’s e-commerce websites.
-Physical store locations were blocked from searches on Baidu and Gaode maps, the equivalent of Google and Apple Maps.
+Physical store locations were blocked from searches on Baidu and Gaode maps, the equivalent of Google and Apple maps.
 Shoppers using ride-hailing apps couldn’t input the stores as locations.

 On social media, the Communist Party’s youth wing, which helped kick-start the movement, targeted the Better Cotton Initiative consortium, which last year suspended its licensing of Xinjiang cotton amid concerns about forced labor.
 Other users distributed lists of the consortium’s participants brands, which also include Zara, Gap, Ikea and Target.